The Age of the Entrepreneur

 Sure, it’s easy to create a Facebook brand page or business profile, slap a logo on it, and call yourself a business.
 So many aspiring entrepreneurs create trendy branding, a homemade website, a menu of services, and actually advise or sell to people without being at all legitimate.
 Yes, a home-based business or even a very small one-person operation can certainly be simple and kept relatively small if real growth is not the intention, but that doesn’t mean it shouldn’t be registered legally with the state.

-Whether it’s a lack of knowledge and the appropriate steps to follow or just a desire to remain “under the radar” (and under the table), independent business owners aren’t doing themselves any favors by neglecting to file for a business registration certificate, tax identification number, and/or a sales and use tax license.
+Whether it’s a lack of knowledge of the appropriate steps to follow or just a desire to remain “under the radar” (and under the table), independent business owners aren’t doing themselves any favors by neglecting to file for a business registration certificate, tax identification number, and/or a sales and use tax license.
 It’s easy to find each state’s requirements and processes online, and depending which type of business you choose (sole proprietorship or LLC), the fees can be nominal.
 Legally filing also protects the business owner in the event that anything should go awry.
 If you are publicly selling anything to anyone as a means of income, whether product or service, the possibility of problems will always exist no matter how careful, discreet, or savvy you think you are.
 If you choose not to protect yourself as a legitimate business entity, it only takes one unhappy “customer” to pursue you for your personal assets.

 Contrary to popular belief, you don’t need a storefront or brick-and-mortar location in order to qualify as a business, and you can keep your overhead and expenses fairly low by not hiring right away, by working out of your house, and by making valuable connections who will help you out or barter for services.
 And yes, you can always be found out: unreported income and unpaid tax could mean big trouble with the IRS.